joecanas/normalize-csv-data/README.md

 * Place the script 'normalize_csv_data.py' in the directory.

 # Usage
 The script reads data from stdin (an input file specified at the command line, or the piped or redirected data from another application.
-The script parses the data to normalize it per schema-specific transformation rules, and returns the normalized data via stdout.
+The script normalizes the data per schema-specific transformation rules, and returns the normalized data via stdout.
 The output can be rendered in a terminal (default), redirected to a file, or piped/redirected to another application.

 1. Process a CSV file and get the normalized data returned via stdout:
 Include the CSV input file's name at the command prompt (the example below assumes the file 'sample.csv' is in the same directory as the script):